2.1 What is R?

 So basically, R is a functional programming language with some object-oriented systems.
 If that means very little to you, don't worry.
 For the vast majority of users, this is a purely academic definition.

 One important attribute about R however that may affect you, is that R is an interpreted language.
 This essentially means that when you send someone some R code, they need R installed to be able to run it.
 This means that making full programs is difficult.
-Later on, we'll look at the
+In the opeRate book that follows this one, we'll look at the

 shiny package, which can be used to quickly make web apps based on R code.
 These apps are no different in the sense that they also need R installed to be able to run, but because they are web-based, they are significantly easier to share.